ICEB-lab/.github/profile/README.md

 # Welcome to the ICEB lab GitHub!

-Here, we can share our code with other members of the lab!
-Please ask Leslie if you require access or need any help setting things up :)
+Here, we you can find and share code with other members of the lab!
+Please email Leslie if you would like access :)